 “It’s good to help people who truly want to change their living situation and who are ready to do something about it.”

 Lawrence, born in 1976, is the director of the NGO set up by Sabab Lou in Ghana with which he implements the microcredit project in Offinso.
-Lawrence, or Kwame as he is called in Ashanti, greatly impacted the project and has expanded it so that it encompasses more than 250 loan borrowers per year.
+Lawrence, or Kwame as he is called in Ashanti, greatly impacted the project and has expanded it so that it encompasses around 400 loan borrowers per year.
 He studied financial management and has worked in development cooperation in Ghana since 2008.